Keukenhof – The flower garden of Europe

 Tulips from the Netherlands are world-famous.
 If you want to see the Dutch tulip fields in bloom, you should visit the country in April and May.
 This is the same period in which the biggest flower park in the world, Keukenhof, opens its doors to welcome every year almost 1.5 million visitors, who come here to witness a miracle.

-Keukenhof is situated on the 15th-century hunting grounds of Teylingen Castle and was the castle’s garden providing food for its inhabitants.
-The most famous inhabitant of the castle was Countess Jacoba van Beieren (1401-1436), who also has the title Dauphine of France as the wife of the Dauphin of France, a position analogous to the Princess of Wales.
-In 1638, the estate was bought by Adriaen Maertensz Block, who in 1641 after reconstruction, named the castle Keukenhof.
+Keukenhof stands on the former fifteenth century hunting grounds of Teylingen Castle and once served as the castle’s kitchen garden.
+The garden supplied fresh produce and herbs for the residents who lived within the fortified walls.
+Its most famous resident was Countess Jacoba van Beieren, who lived from 1401 to 1436.
+She also held the title Dauphine of France as the wife of the Dauphin of France.
+In 1638, the estate was purchased by Adriaen Maertensz Block, a wealthy Dutch merchant and administrator.
+After rebuilding the property in 1641, he gave the restored castle the name Keukenhof.

 For more information visit the official site of the park.